BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 #####1.
 Property List:
 Starting version 1.1, <b>xavier.plist</b> has been introduced as part of the Xavier SDK package.
 It must be added to any projects utilizing the Xavier framework.
 <br><br>The plist contains the following fields:<br>
 i.
-Email Address: The email one registers with SimonComputing to generate the license key<br>
+Email Address: The email one registers with Blackshark Tech to generate the license key<br>
 ii.
-License Key: The license key obtained from SimonComputing to enable Xavier<br>
+License Key: The license key obtained from Blackshark Tech to enable Xavier<br>
 iii.
 Portrait Mode: Specify whether Xavier should be used in portrait mode<br>
 iv. previewing UIColor: Specify the color of the preview box for the Xaveir widget.
 The value has to be of type UIColor<br>
 v. mrz detected UIColor: Specify the color of the preview box when the target MRZ is detected.
 The value has to be of type UIColor<br>
 vi. close button text: Specify the display text of the close button on the Xavier widget<br>
 vii. company logo image: Specify the image to be used for the company logo.
 This is displayed on the top left corner (landscape mode) and top right corner (portrait mode) of the Xavier widget<br>
 viii. company logo width: Specify the width of the logo from (vii)<br>
-ix. company logo height: Specify the height of the logo from (vii)<br><br>
+ix. company logo height: Specify the height of the logo from (vii)<br>
+x.
+Maximum MRZ candidates: Specify the maximum number of MRZ candidates that the engine need to create the composite<br>
+xi.
+OCR Timeout: Specify the maximum duration that the enginge will run<br><br>
 The plist is used to simplify the Xavier View Controller initialization process
 #####2.
 Starting up Xavier capturing screen (Please see ViewController.m for integration code usage)
 #####There are 2 ways to initialize the Xavier View Controller: